 If you or someone you know experienced a permanent injury or illness while on the job, the amount of benefits you receive will depend on the seriousness of your accident.

 In some cases, a work-related injury or illness can result in the death of the worker.
-This type of benefit is available for the victim’s spouse and/or children.
+This type of benefit is available for the deceased’s spouse and/or children.
 Other benefits such as funeral expenses may also be included.

-What if I’m Denied Benefits?
+What if I’m Denied Workers’ Comp Benefits?

 Although workers’ comp is designed to help cover the expenses caused by a workplace injury, filing a claim to secure benefits is not always a straightforward process.
 In some cases, an injured worker can be denied benefits.
 This may cause the worker to lose substantial income and leave them to pay for their medical bills out of pocket.
 However, even if you’re denied benefits, it doesn’t mean you are not qualified.
 Sometimes individuals miss a deadline or the forms are not filled out correctly, which can result in a denied claim.